Chewable Probiotics vs Capsules: Why Delivery Format Matters for the Oral-Gut Axis

 Microbiome Scientist, Author & Founder of Next-Microbiome

-Ali Rıza Akın is a microbiome scientist with nearly three decades of experience in translational biotechnology and microbiome research, spanning academic discovery, wet-lab experimentation, systems biology, and commercial product development in Silicon Valley.
+Ali Rıza Akın is a microbiome scientist with nearly 30 years of experience in translational biotechnology, systems biology, and applied microbiome research, spanning discovery, preclinical development, and clinical-stage translation.

-Ali Rıza Akın is the discoverer of Christensenella californii, a human-associated bacterial species linked in the scientific literature to mucosal integrity, metabolic regulation, and immune homeostasis.
+Ali Rıza Akın is the discoverer of Christensenella californii, a bacterial species associated with microbiome diversity and metabolic health.

-He has contributed to peer-reviewed scientific literature and major academic volumes, including Bacterial Therapy of Cancer (Springer), and is the author of Bakterin Kadar Yaşa: İçimizdeki Evren (“Live As Long As Your Bacteria”).
+He is a contributing author to scientific publications and Bacterial Therapy of Cancer (Springer), and the author of Bakterin Kadar Yaşa: İçimizdeki Evren: Mikrobiyotamız.

 Related Posts